 It is hereby declared to be the policy of the United States that certain selected rivers of the Nation which, with their immediate environments possess outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values, shall be preserved in free-flowing condition, and that they and...

-Section 10(a) of the Wild and Scenic Rivers Wild & Scenic Rivers Act directs that:
+Section 6(c) of the Wild & Scenic Rivers Act states:

 Local government entities are encouraged by federal management agencies to provide for the protection of wild and scenic river values in their land use plans, including the use of zoning and other land use measures.